AndyLobjois/BRC-DripRemix/Readme.md

 - [1.0.1] Fix Missing Folders error, Fix PhoneClosed that doesn't show up, Color Spray added to GraffitiGame
 - [1.0.2] Fix Felix missing SkinnedMeshRenderer reference
 - [1.0.3] Fix Custom Char.
 Compatibility, Save System Fixed, Missing refs handlers (logError), Phone "rotation" fixed, New Shortcut for Spraycan (E)
+- [1.0.4] Fix Phone Cameras + New feature: cameras pos/rot/fov can be changed from info.txt
+- [1.0.5] Preventing errors-lock after wrong installation/updates from user with better logs and being more permissive.
+Also Custom Character Replacement are now detected and you can force the texture override from the info.txt of the Character Folder.